Home Roundup Weed Killer

 Plaintiffs in Roundup lawsuits claim that manufacturers of the herbicide failed to properly label the product with cancer risk warnings.

 In 2020, Bayer agreed to pay nearly $11 billion to settle most of these claims.
 However, thousands of active cases in the MDL and state courts across the U.S. still exist.
-As of April 2024, there were 4,281 Roundup lawsuits pending in a multidistrict litigation in a California federal court.
+As of November 2024, there were 4,355 Roundup lawsuits pending in multidistrict litigation in northern California.

 Internal corporate communications at Monsanto suggest the company may have hidden the dangers of the herbicide.
 Individuals affected by Roundup exposure, particularly those diagnosed with non-Hodgkin lymphoma, can still file claims seeking compensation.